Sustainability Curriculum Innovation Grants

 - Lay a plan for how this work could be applicable to improving other courses.

-Priority will go to proposals with high impact to campus learning (such as large undergraduate classes and AUCC courses), have already identified partnerships and/or opportunities for synthesis with more than one CSU college, and that have clear contributions for a University sustainability teaching toolkit.
+Priority will go to proposals with high touch points (such as large undergraduate classes and AUCC courses), have already identified partnerships and/or opportunities for synthesis with more than one CSU college, and that have clear contributions for a University sustainability teaching toolkit.

-Submit a 2-page, single-spaced proposal in PDF format online at https://smr.to/p68151.
+Submit a 2-page proposal in PDF format online at https://col.st/9uG1z.
 Include the following:

 - Short description.
 Summarize proposed work in a few sentences, written in third person, and in language that any technical or non-technical audience would understand.
 This will be used on the SoGES website and in external communications for funded proposals.

 - Curriculum improvement.
-Tell us how your proposal will expand student exposure to social-environmental-economic aspects of sustainability and help students understand these interdisciplinary concepts that define our global future.
+Tell us how your proposal will expand student exposure to social-environmental-economic aspects of sustainability and help students understand and appreciate the these complex interdisciplinary concepts that define our global future.
 Describe the course(s) that will be developed or improved and in what way.
 If your proposal is for an existing course, explain what is missing from a sustainability perspective and what should be incorporated.
+If proposing work that builds on an existing grant, research project, or other effort that is underway, how will this grant a) be independent or differentiated from the already planned work, and b) increase student exposure to sustainability concepts that otherwise might not be achieved?

 - Tell us how it’s novel.
 Explain how proposed work will creatively infuse social-environmental-economic sustainability concepts into curriculum.
 Describe the innovative nature of your proposal, how it will help you accomplish something you would be otherwise unable to do, and how it is distinct from what is already taught.

 - Toolkit contribution.
 Provide a plan for your University toolkit contribution.
-Include specifically what will be created, the intended audience, and how other faculty and instructors will be able to use what you develop.
+Include specifically what will be created, the intended audience, and how other faculty will be able to use what you develop.

 - Plan of work.
 Outline your plan for how the work proposed will help you infuse these sustainability concepts into coursework.
 Briefly, include a timeline, any milestones, and metrics of success.

 - Budget.
-Proposal should be between $1,000 and $5,000.
+Proposal should be between $1,000 and $5,000 for individuals and up to $10,000 for teams.
 Provide a budget and timeline for how funds will be spent.
-Example use of funds could include summer salary, spring 2021 course buyout, graduate student support, workshops, research, or materials.
-Funds cannot be used to increase the pay rate of a 12-month salaried employee.
+Example use of funds could include summer salary, spring 2022 course buyout, graduate student support, workshops, research, or materials.
+Funds cannot be used to increase the pay rate of a 12-month salaried employee, and any salary must include fringe.

 FREQUENTLY ASKED QUESTIONS: